backspin-blip/github-demo/README.md

 - Showcases how to create issues and pull requests
 - Includes example files and directories for practice
 - Provides a README template for new projects

+# PyCharm Title
+This is a PyCharm example